artsy/force/CONTRIBUTING.md

 ### Clone the Project

-Fork the [project on GitHub](https://github.com/artsy/force) and check out your copy.
+Clone the [project on GitHub](https://github.com/artsy/force) and cd in:

 ```sh
 git clone git@github.com:artsy/force.git